-Author Ian Byford has revealed Cairns’ hidden gay past in his new book Passing Glances, which explores the local LGBTI community from the city’s establishment in 1876 until statewide homosexual law reform in 1990.
+Author Ian Byford reveals the hidden gay history of Cairns in his new book Passing Glances.
+The book explores the local LGBTIQ community from the city’s establishment in 1876 right up to the present day.

 “Gays hid from history for fear of draconian laws which threatened 14 years’ jail with hard labour for homosexual acts between consenting adult males in private,” Mr Byford explained.